-The Company's next Sustainability Report will be issued in 2023 and will use the Global Reporting Initiatives 2021 guidelines, which are effective for reports or other materials published on or after January 1, 2023.
-This next Sustainability Report will include alignment to recommendations of the TCFD.
+The Company's next Sustainability Report will be issued in 2024 and will use the Global Reporting Initiative's 2021 guidelines, which are effective for reports or other materials published on or after January 1, 2023.
+This next Sustainability Report will include alignment to recommendations of the Task Force on Climate Disclosure ("TCFD").
 As with any material risk to the Company, Crown closely manages risks and opportunities that climate change and the transition to a low-carbon economy could create for the Company.